abessalov/Ocean_ETH_Prediction/phase3/REPORT.md

 ![Screenshot](pictures/results2.PNG)

 ## 6. The ideas for future work
-- To collect more data of ETH prices (5-10 years)
+- To collect more data of ETH prices (5-10 years).
-- To train different Recurrent Neural Networks models and understand if they can significantly bring addition quality
+- To train different Recurrent Neural Networks models and understand if they can significantly bring addition quality.
-- To train multioutput Random Forests or Boosting models on the preprocessed dataset
+- To train multioutput Random Forests or Boosting models on the preprocessed dataset.